 Exercise raises our body temperature depending on the intensity and duration of the workout.
-To regulate our temperature and keep from getting too hot, we produce sweat that’s composed of water and electrolytes.
+To regulate our temperature and keep from getting too hot while exercising or playing sports, we produce sweat that’s composed of water and electrolytes.

 Sweat is the primary way we cool down, but this can also lead to a substantial loss of water and electrolytes leading to dehydration and possibly heat illness.

 - Decreased performance

 These symptoms are non-specific and can also be caused by heat illness, including cramps, heat exhaustion and heat stroke.

 - Extreme thirst